Helen4Health

 Emotional Freedom Technique

-Our body's natural response to threats is vital for dangerous situations, but the nervous system can subsequently become stuck in a state of tension, arousal, or shutdown.
+However, the nervous system can become "stuck" in a state of tension, arousal or shutdown.

 Somatic therapy is considered to be a mind-body therapy because it relies on the connection between mental and physical processes.
 After all, your mind and body work together to shape who you are and to create the physical and emotional sensations you experience.
 So, how can somatic therapy help?